yuanshunning/pickit-docs/docs/support/warranty.rst

 Warranty
 ========

-Pick-it warrants the Robotic Vision System Pick-it against defects in material and workmanship for a period of one year from the date of reception when utilized as intended with the specified maintenance.
-Pick-it also warrants that this equipment will meet applicable specifications under normal use.
+Pickit warrants the Robotic Vision System Pickit against defects in material and workmanship for a period of one year from the date of reception when utilized as intended with the specified maintenance.
+Pickit also warrants that this equipment will meet applicable specifications under normal use.

 Warranty applies under the following conditions:

  - Usage respects the operating, transporting and storage conditions specified in the Environmental and Operating Conditions

-During the warranty period, Pick-it will repair or replace any defective product, as well as verify and adjust the product free of charge if the equipment should need to be repaired or if the original adjustment is erroneous.
-If the equipment is sent back for verification during the warranty period and found to meet all published specifications, Pick-it will charge standard verification fees.
+During the warranty period, Pickit will repair or replace any defective product, as well as verify and adjust the product free of charge if the equipment should need to be repaired or if the original adjustment is erroneous.
+If the equipment is sent back for verification during the warranty period and found to meet all published specifications, Pickit will charge standard verification fees.

 The unit is considered defective when at least one of the following conditions occurs: